A Station for Everyone

 Lunch fare is shown in an AP image.

-A bill to expand free and reduced school meals failed in the South Dakota legislature on Thursday.
+After appearing dead a bill regarding school meals in the South Dakota legislature was revived.

 The bill would require the state's department of education to reimburse each school district for service fees for reduced-price meals.